 Thanks for your leading in HATCH.
 God has used this group to set me free.
 I know I still have MUCH more work to do, but I’m confident I have found a place that will walk with me through the journey.

-I work full time, have an 8 year old daughter, take care of my mother with dementia and am going through a dissolution (of marriage) – pretty hectic.
+I work full time, have an 8-year-old daughter, take care of my mother with dementia and am going through a dissolution (of marriage) – pretty hectic.
 I am now attending groups at my church and am stronger than I was when I first came in. thank you for your strong encouragement!!
 I have learned a great deal!
-I have started taking life changing steps.
+I have started taking life-changing steps.
 I want to give when I get back on my feet.

 Blessings to all of you.

 I want to say Thank You for your vision to help other women in the complexity of our lives.
-Having a Godly place to be able to unpack the weight of our limitations, worry, and our sorrow so throughly was a gift I doubt many of us expected.
+Having a Godly place to be able to unpack the weight of our limitations, worry, and our sorrow so thoroughly was a gift I doubt many of us expected.
 I spent several months with [a volunteer] walking through land mines of my life and realized by the grace of God that I was still the walking wounded.
 He brought me to the Eve Center to help me with the shattered places of my life to mend all the broken places of my life.
 Amen and Thank You.

 I had wanted, again, to end my life.
 I had a plan and I put it into action.
 I didn’t realize then that regardless of my plans, God’s ultimate purpose will always prevail.

 Nevertheless, I was so angry with God and blamed Him for everything.
-I thought He had healed me from thoughts (and past attempts) of suicide, but felt like He deserted me once again.
+I thought He had healed me from thoughts (and past attempts) of suicide but felt like He deserted me once again.
 I went back to questioning if He ever was there.
-Even though, I thought I was saved in 2007, I felt further away from God than I ever had.
+Even though I thought I was saved in 2007, I felt further away from God than I ever had.

 I stayed with a friend until I transitioned back to going to work and “independence.”
 I still did not feel any peace or joy but I had to get back to my own life.
 I finally found a counselor that I felt comfortable talking to about my past sexual abuse and the continued shame and guilt I felt.
 I tried to start picking up my Bible in the a.m. before work but was not interested in what it said.
 I knew the words “I am fearfully and wonderfully made….” etc… but I did not believe them in my heart.

 I soon realized that I could not continue with the counseling due to the cost.
-A friend of my suggested trying to find a church for counseling so I started searching groups and counseling on the internet.
-After much searching I found a program called “Hatch” at The Eve Center.
+A friend of mine suggested trying to find a church for counseling so I started searching groups and counseling on the internet.
+After much searching, I found a program called “Hatch” at The Eve Center.
 I had no hope that this group would have any positive effect on my life.
 I had already been in multiple sexual abuse groups with no apparent change.

 I contacted the Eve Center about joining the group and set up an appointment to meet with the leader.
 During my initial meeting, I knew that there was no way that I would ever be able to make the progress through my abuse the way she had.
 But I decided that one more sexual abuse group wouldn’t hurt anything so I joined the hatch group.